DOSAYGO-Research/irradix/research/PHI_ANALYSIS.md

 [phi_measurements.json](phi_measurements.json) records the seeded run.
 Checks cover 100,001 encodings against the independent Fibonacci method, 10,001 signed round-trip magnitudes, 500 Fibonacci length thresholds, 4,369 short sequences per experimental codec, and large random sequences.
 With `--legacy`, the original packing is also round-tripped using exact arithmetic, isolating framing from numerical error.
 Fixed 100-decimal-digit precision fails on examples near `10**100`; the theorem applies to exact arithmetic.

 The PDF cites the primary literature for the even shift and related universal integer codes.
 The new derivation is supplied in full; no novelty priority claim is made for the encoding.

+## Direct digit arithmetic

+[phi_arithmetic.py](phi_arithmetic.py) now implements signed increment, decrement, addition, and multiplication.
+The adder follows a 19-state carry relation, with at most five active product states, without whole-value decoding.
+The multiplier composes carry additions using scaled Fibonacci Horner steps.
+[ARITHMETIC.md](ARITHMETIC.md) supplies the correctness and finite-bound proofs, a bounded-delay streaming obstruction, API examples, measurements, and the exact scope of the new Lean invariants.

+The direct incrementer beats decode/increment/re-encode on the recorded samples.
+The generic adder and multiplier do not beat their conversion-based baselines on those samples.
+These arithmetic results do not change the packing format or the representation's asymptotic expansion.